Official US Government Icon

 Learn more about the DOT/DHS Blue Lightning Initiative Training for the aviation industry.

 To access the BLI training module, contact trafficking@dot.gov and BlueCampaign@hsi.dhs.gov.
-Participation is open to aviation industry organizations including airlines, airports, associations, training institutes, university aviation departments, and aviation companies.
+Participation is open to domestic and international aviation industry organizations, including airlines, airports, associations, training institutes, university aviation programs, and aviation companies.